JoshuaLelon/LikeThese/implementation_docs/phase_4.md

 - Make sure you have enough Firebase Storage quota
 - Script is idempotent (safe to run multiple times)
 - Already uploaded videos will be skipped
+- Firebase CLI must be installed (`npm install -g firebase-tools`)
+- ffmpeg must be installed (`brew install ffmpeg`)
+- Must be logged into Firebase CLI (`firebase login`)
+- Sample videos must be in .mp4 format
+- Ensure your Firebase project has Storage and Firestore enabled
+- Database is in test mode - DO NOT USE FOR PRODUCTION
+- Current security rules expire on March 6, 2025
+- Must update security rules within 30 days for production use

 ### Files from another repository to use for inspiration:
 - TikTok-Clone/Controllers/Create Post/CreatePostVC.swift